goblimey/ntripcaster/README.md

 I'll start by unpicking some of them.

-A Global Navigation Satellite System (GNSS) is a network of satellites that allows a receiver on the Earth to find its positon accurately.
+A Global Navigation Satellite System (GNSS) is a network of satellites that allows a receiver on the Earth to find its position accurately.
 The first and best-known was the
 Global Positioning System (GPS), originally created by the American military for missile guidance.